alaska instagram

 alaska dalton highway

-Alaska’s Dalton Highway is one of the most isolated roads in US.
-Locally known as the haul road it was built to support the trans Alaskan pipeline in 1974.
+Alaska’s Dalton Highway is one of the most isolated roads in the US.
+Locally known as the haul road, it was built to support the trans Alaskan pipeline in 1974.
 250 trucks drive the road daily in the winter.
-And I just spent the last 2 days driving it (as a passenger) on a tour above the arctic circle!
+And I just spent the last 2 days driving it (as a passenger) on a tour above the Arctic Circle!

 Alaska Instagram